Our Dorm Room Checklist: The Ultimate Guide

 Kitchen for a Dorm Room

 Your student is also going to need some basic kitchen supplies.
-Having a few dishes (ideally non-breakable and microwave safe) and standard eating utensils can give them in-room dining options.
-Other essentials like a can opener, chip clip, and storage containers are also helpful.
+Having a few dishes (ideally non-breakable, microwave safe, and reusable dishes for sustainability) and standard eating utensils can give them in-room dining options.
+Other essentials like a can openerchip clip, and storage containers are also helpful.
 There is no reason to spend a lot on these – many are thrown out at the end of college anyway.

 Before your student reviews this college dorm checklist, make sure they check to see what is and isn’t allowed.
 They may find that some items aren’t permitted in their dorm or that their school is more flexible, placing fewer restrictions on students.